davidralphlewis/binaryephemera/_notes/Now.md

 ## Working on

+- Getting read to launch Project Dust.
+Pamphlets ordered, just waiting for delivery.
 - Photo a day to get me back into photography.
 - Switching my website to Eleventy from [[Jekyll]].
 Posts are imported, project pages are built, now I'm styling the pages.
-- Getting read to launch Project Dust
+Would like to add notes into the main site but that is proving tricky.
 - Working through project management apprenticeship at work

 ## Reading

-- *Mirrored Heavens* - Rebecca Roanhorse
+-

 Here's everything I've read this year- [[Books-Read-2024]]